 George Thompson and David Joyce examining vugs and seams

 This fall was informally named the “Apophyllite Fall”, as it yielded large numbers of specimens hosting sharp colourless apophyllite crystals.
 The rocks in this fall zone also contained significant amounts of mesolite and some associated stilbite.
 (The mesolite we found exposed at surface was cool to see, but not fine mineral specimen-calibre).

-As a locality note, there is more than one Cape D’Or copper occurrence, and the one that has produced many of the specimens (including the ones that follow) is on the shore near the historic workings of the Colonial Copper Mine.
-As a result, most labels use “Colonial Copper Mine” to identify that it is from these seams, where the mine workings are.
+As a locality note, there is more than one Cap D’Or copper occurrence, and the one that has produced many of the specimens (including the ones that follow) is on the shore near Bennet Brook and the historic workings of the Colonial Copper Mine.
+As a result, most labels use Bennet Brook or “Colonial Copper Mine” to identify that it is from these seams, where the mine workings are.